grumpypixel/msfs2020-gopilot/README.md

 Big, hearty thank yous go out to [Pilot Emilie](https://www.youtube.com/c/Pilotemilie/about) and [Squirrel](https://www.youtube.com/squirrel/about) for their fun and educational videos.
 And thanks to the whole, supporting Potato Gang.

 Big thanks go out to [David Megginson](http://ourairports.com/about.html#credits) and all contributors of OurAirports.com.
-What an impressive piece of collected awesomenes!
+What an impressive piece of collected awesomeness!

 Cheers,\
-coffeecookie#884@EDDL
+grumpypixel/coffeecookie#884@EDDL

 CLEAR PROP!!!